AlexNeagu123/Proiect-IP-2021-2022/README.md

 # Proiect-IP-2021-2022
-Proiect realizat in C++.
-Prelucrarea unui pseudocod si realizarea unei diagrame Nassi-Schneiderman aferenta acestuia.
+Project made in C++.
+Processing a pseudocode and building a Nassi-Schneiderman diagram based on it.